shivammittal09/Smart-Code-optimization-Engine/README.md

 2. **Processing**: The system uses **Groq API** for code refinement and **SERP API** for related insights. 🤖
 3. **Output**: Optimized code is returned with a detailed explanation of changes and resource grading. 🏆

-## Contributions 🤝

-We welcome contributions!
-Submit issues, feature requests, or pull requests to help improve this project.